-This post describes my ETRsi shooting experiences from the last few days I’ve been shooting pictures with my new (to me) Bronica ETRsi medium format SLR.
-I thought since this is the first time I’ve ever used a camera in this class I would record my experiences in a post.
+This post describes my ETRsi shooting experiences from the last few days when I’ve been shooting pictures with my new (to me) Bronica ETRsi medium format SLR.
+I thought since this is the first time I’ve used a camera in this class I would record my experiences in a post.

 - Advance film so the mirror is down and the image can be composed.